fredx181/yradio/README.md

 ```
 And run 'yradio' from yradio directory

-Or: Download ZIP
+**Or:**    Download ZIP
-Extract and run 'yradio' from yradio-master directory
+Extract and run 'yradio' from 'yradio-master' directory

 ![yradio](YRadio.png)